Griffith Observatory: Renovation and expansion

-The observatory closed on January 6, 2002 for renovation and a major expansion of exhibit space.
+The observatory closed on January 6, 2002, for renovation and a major expansion of exhibit space.
 It reopened to the public on November 2, 2006, retaining its Art Deco exterior.
 The $93 million renovation, paid largely by a public bond issue, restored the building, as well as replaced the aging planetarium dome.
 The building was expanded underground, with completely new exhibits, a café, gift shop, and the new Leonard Nimoy Event Horizon Theater.

-A wildfire in the hills came dangerously close to the observatory on May 10, 2007.

 On May 25, 2008, the Observatory offered visitors live coverage of the Phoenix landing on Mars.

-On October 15, 2017, brush fires approached the Observatory Trail, but were extinguished before causing any structural damage.

-On July 10, 2018, the Griffith Observatory was evacuated after a brush fire burned 25 acres and damaged cars but was extinguished before it damaged any buildings.

 Ed Krupp has been the director of the Observatory since 1974.
 He has been responsible for updating the technology and the building for over 45 years.

+Architecture and design

+Griffith Observatory combines Greek and Beaux-Arts styles and also contains Moderne influences.
+The exterior is embellished with the Greek key pattern.